3DCdsc/Intro_to_Git_Workshop/stuff.md

 git commit -am "<message>"
 ```
 this command allows you to combine the -a and the -m options

+we will now see how you can use these commands to commit the changes you made to your personal blog!

 ![](insert screenshots with explanation below)